 Today, the Global Eye Programme involves exhibitions, books, prizes and art fairs that take place around the world.
 As of late, it has hosted over 34 exhibitions that have been viewed by more than three million people.

-A new iteration of Korean Eye will mark the 10th anniversary of the Global Eye Programme.
-Entitled ‘Korean Eye 2020: Contemporary Korean Art’ and supported by KEB Hana Bank, the exhibition will take place across three global locations: The State Hermitage Museum in St. Petersburg (Spring 2020), Saatchi Gallery in London (Summer 2020) and finally in Seoul (Autumn 2020).
-The touring exhibition will present works by 30 emerging and established Korean artists working in photography, sculpture, painting, video, and mixed media, while an accompanying book featuring a collection of work by 75 artists edited by Serenella Ciclitira will be published by SKIRA.
+A new iteration of Korean Eye marks the 10th anniversary of the Global Eye Programme.
+Entitled ‘Korean Eye 2020: Contemporary Korean Art’ and presented by Hana Bank, the exhibition will take place across three global locations: The State Hermitage Museum in St. Petersburg, Saatchi Gallery in London and finally in Seoul.
+The touring exhibition will present works by 16 emerging and established Korean artists working in photography, sculpture, painting, video, and mixed media, while an accompanying book featuring a collection of work by 75 artists edited by Serenella Ciclitira will be published by SKIRA.

-START will return to Saatchi Gallery for its sixth edition this autumn.
-The highly anticipated fair will open with a VIP Private View on 25 September and to the public from 26 -29 September 2019, coinciding with the opening of FRIEZE London and kicking off London's autumn art season with exhibitors' presentations and curated projects.
+START will return to Saatchi Gallery for its seventh edition this autumn.
+The highly anticipated fair will open with a VIP Private View on 9 September and to the public from 10-13 September 2020, kicking off London's autumn art season with exhibitors' presentations and curated projects.

 Launched in 2014 in partnership with Saatchi Gallery, START is a high profile platform for emerging artists and new art scenes from around the world with a strong balance of gallery presentations, solo artists and curatorial projects.
 In a few short years the fair has quickly gained a strong critical reputation and is regarded by London’s collector set as the place to discover artists at the beginning of their careers.
 Over the course of its five editions, START has put itself on the map as a dynamic and vibrant art fair that successfully brings in the collectors who have made London one of the art world’s key hubs.